EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving

 In this work, we introduce a novel referring scene understanding task, \textit{i.e.}, Auditory Referring Multi-Object Tracking (AR-MOT), and a new AR-MOT method, \textit{i.e.}, EchoTrack.
 Our EchoTrack consists of two components designed for AR-MOT, \textit{i.e.}, the Bidirectional Frequency Domain Cross-attention Fusion Module (Bi-FCFM) for adaptive alignment and fusion of audio-visual features, and the Audio-visual Contrastive Tracking Learning (ACTL) to alleviate the loss of referring features in long-range propagation.
 Moreover, we have established the first set of large-scale AR-MOT benchmarks for autonomous driving, including Echo-KITTI, Echo-KITTI+, and Echo-BDD.
 Extensive experiments show the effectiveness of our proposed EchoTrack solution, consistently delivering state-of-the-art performance across various conditions.

 In the future, we plan to further enhance the tracking performance when facing severe object motion and occlusion scenarios.
-Consequently, how to determine the motion states of the objects represents a promising research avenue within AR-MOT.
+Consequently, how to determine the motion states of the objects and designing more lightweight networks to reduce the computational demands of AR-MOT modeling represents a promising research avenue within AR-MOT.
 In addition, we intend to explore the possibility of unleashing the potential large language models for AR-MOT.